 One model to help accomplish this involves assessing a set of parameters that describe generic clinical characteristics (medical and surgical issues, mental and emotional status, physical functioning, and environment) that are largely independent of the patient's specific diagnosis .
 Components of this model are shown in a table (table 1).
 These needs are then matched with the services offered at different types of facilities.
 (See 'Types of care facilities' below.)

 Once it is decided that discharge to an alternate facility is necessary, referrals are made to facilities that are felt to be potentially appropriate, and the patient is screened for acceptance.
 The patient must consent to transfer to an accepting facility; if the patient or family declines, then negotiation ensues to find an acceptable discharge placement.

-Types of care facilities — The severity of functional impairments and the need for assistance with activities of daily living (ADLs) often determines whether a patient can be safely managed at home, or requires care at a skilled nursing facility (SNF) or extended care facility (ECF).
+Types of care facilities — The severity of functional impairments and the need for assistance with activities of daily living (ADLs) often determine whether a patient can be safely managed at home or requires care at a skilled nursing facility (SNF) or extended care facility (ECF).
 In making this determination, particular attention is paid to need for supervision in ADLs and safety awareness.

 Medicare in the United States identifies three categories of health facilities:

 ●Acute care hospitals

 ●Exempt hospitals (inpatient rehabilitation hospitals [IRFs] and long-term acute care hospitals [LTACs])

 Functional capabilities of each of these facilities are shown in a table (table 2) and outlined briefly here: